 The extra wide doors in the entry are large enough to fit a vehicle through.
-In fact originally there a ramp that lead right up to the entrance where trucks and other heavy vehicles could unload.
-The ramp was removed in the mid 1970’s and replaced with a terrace and an arcaded entry to the basement level which you see today.
+In fact, originally there was a ramp that led right up to the entrance where trucks and other heavy vehicles could unload.
+The ramp was removed in the mid-1970’s and replaced with a terrace and an arcaded entry to the basement level which you see today.

 Other parts of the Armory have an eclectic history.
-At one point there was a firing range down here, as well as a bowling alley, and even a DMV.
-Up until 1947 it was also the home of the town’s fire department.
+At one point there was a firing range here, as well as a bowling alley, and even a DMV.
+Up until 1947, it was also the home of the Town’s fire department.

 You’ll find some of the Town’s earliest buildings here, dating back to the turn of the 20th century.
-The Kensington Gas station at Armory and Howard is a prime example still much like it looked back in 1920s.
+The Kensington gas station at Armory and Howard is a prime example, still much like it looked in 1920s.

-If you happen to be here on a Saturday morning in the summer you can catch an outdoor concert sponsored by the Kensington Historical Society.
-Feel free to relax in this open air amphitheater as bands play under a wood pergola in front of the The Society for Prevention of Blindness Thrift Shop.
-This building once housed the Montgomery County Press.
-The Montgomery Press ran from 1895 to 1933 offering news of the county and the town.
+If you happen to be here on a Saturday morning in the summer, you can catch an outdoor concert sponsored by the Kensington Historical Society.
+Feel free to relax in the Howard Avenue Park as bands play under a wood pergola in front of the The Society for Prevention of Blindness Thrift Shop.
+This building once housed the Montgomery Press.
+The Montgomery Press ran from 1895 to 1933 offering news of the County and the Town.